William Jolliffe, 1st Baron Hylton: Background

 Jolliffe was the son of Reverend William John Jolliffe, the son of William Jolliffe and his wife Eleanor Hylton, daughter and heir of Sir Richard Hylton, 5th Baronet (who had assumed the surname of Hylton in lieu of his patronymic Musgrave; see Musgrave Baronets) and his wife Anne, sister and co-heiress of John Hylton, de jure 18th Baron Hylton.
 Jolliffe first served in the Army and achieved the rank of captain in the 15th Dragoons.
 He notably took part in the events at St Peter's Field in Manchester in 1819 (the "Peterloo Massacre").
 In 1821, at the age of twenty, Jolliffe was created a Baronet, of Merstham in the County of Surrey.

 Political career

 Jolliffe served a year as High Sheriff of Surrey in 1830 and then sat as a Member of Parliament for Petersfield from 1830 to 1832, 1837 to 1838 and 1841 to 1866 and served under the Earl of Derby as Under-Secretary of State for the Home Department in 1852 and as Parliamentary Secretary to the Treasury from 1858 to 1859.
 He was admitted to the Privy Council in 1859 and in 1866 he was raised to the peerage as Baron Hylton, of Hylton in the County Palatine of Durham and of Petersfield in the County of Southampton.

 Cricket

-Jolliffe played a single first-class match for Hampshire in 1825 against Sussex.
+Jolliffe played a single match for Hampshire in 1825 against Sussex.
 Jolliffe scored 12 runs in the match.